Joe-McCann/cs-241-hugo-notes/content/course/unsolvedProblems/Sections/theHaruhiProblem.md

 This is *finally* when the 4chan proof was formalized and accepted into the cannon of the problem, $7$ years later!

+Before moving forward, lets show this other gem from the 4chan thread with the proof that made me chuckle

+>**Anonymous Response**: Guise!
+Itsa trick question!
+>
+>>What is the least number of episodes you would have to watch?
+>
+> I can watch each episode 1,000 times but I've still only watched 14 episodes.
+So the answer is just 14. (no factorial) :p I win!
+>
+>**Anonymous Response**: Ops face when he realizes how idiotic his attempt to answer the question is
+>
+>**OP**: you knew what I mean.
+I could say if each ep was 30min, then how many hours would you have to watch, but that would be just semantics

 ---

 ## The 4chan Proof